 A visit to the star of Winterwatch itself, The Centre for Alternative Technology (CAT), is a must for all visitors when safe to travel once again.
 Nestled in the foothills of South Snowdonia, in the north of the Dyfi Biosphere, CAT is a world-renowned eco centre that demonstrates practical solutions for a sustainable future.
 Once a barren slate quarry, the team at CAT have managed the site’s regeneration to create an oasis of organic gardens and woodland habitats with thriving biodiversity.

-New for 2021, CAT will be launching bookable, day-out experiences on a range of nature-based topics.
+New for 2021, CAT have introduced bookable, day-out experiences on a range of nature-based topics.
 Try your hand at gardening or have a day-out on the wild side on the family Nature Detectives experience.

 Red kites at Gigrin Farm, Rhayader

 The reintroduction of red kites has been one of the big success stories of conservation in Wales.
 While they were extinct almost everywhere in Britain, they survived, just, in remote pockets of Mid Wales.
 Nowadays they’re a common – but never commonplace – sight all over Mid and West Wales.
-For the best display of all, the daily feedings at Gigrin Farm, which are run every afternoon except Christmas Day (during times when no Covid-19 restrictions are in place), attract up to 600 of these stunning birds as well as a supporting cast of buzzards and ravens.
+For the best display of all, the daily feedings at Gigrin Farm, which are run every afternoon except Christmas Day, attract up to 600 of these stunning birds as well as a supporting cast of buzzards and ravens.

 Severn Farm Pond Nature Reserve